 Age-Related Macular Degeneration

-Age-related macular degeneration is one of the common eye diseases in New Jersey that we treat on a regular basis.
+Age-related macular degeneration is one of the common eye diseases that we treat on a regular basis.
 This is a condition that occurs when the center portion of the retina experiences decay, leading to mild to severe vision loss in the center of the vision.
 The center of the eye is known as the macula.
 The macula helps you see objects in detail as well as experience the world around you from being able to drive to different places as well as take care of your personal hygiene.
 It also helps you recognize colors and faces.

 Macular degeneration is often age-related and irreversible but might be able to be corrected with early diagnosis to prevent severe vision loss in the center of your vision.